The Renewable Energy Law Review: Mexico

 - A final user who receives electricity by isolated supply is an individual or a company that acquires an electricity supply in its load centres through the generation or importation of electricity for the satisfaction of its own needs or for export, without making use of the National Transmission Grid (RNT) or the General Distribution Grid (RGD).

 - Legacy interconnection contracts are defined as interconnection contracts or electricity purchase agreements for small producers, entered into, or to be entered into, under the conditions valid prior to the entry into force of the LIE, including those generation projects owned and operated by the Federal Electricity Commission (CFE).

 The requirements for the acquisition of CELs are established as a proportion of the total electricity consumed in the load centres.
-Thus, SENER announced that the CELs requirement for the 2020 obligation period is 7.4 per cent; for 2021 it will be 10.9 per cent; and for 2022 it will be 13.9 per cent.
+Thus, SENER announced that the CELs requirement for the 2021 obligation period is10.9 per cent; and for 2022 it will be 13.9 per cent.
 A CEL covers the generation of 1MWh of clean electricity.

 Failure to comply with the requirements for the acquisition of CELs will be penalised with a fine ranging from six to 50 Units of Measure and Update4 for each MWh of non-compliance.

 SENER establishes the criteria for the granting of CELs in favour of generators that produce electricity from clean energies.
 To be considered a clean generator, the following requirements must be met:

 - the generated energy must come from a source of clean energy in terms of the LIE; and

 - the power plant must fall into one of the following categories:

 - clean power plants that came into operation after the entry into force of the LIE;

 - legacy power plants5 that generate electricity from clean energy and entered into operation before the LIE came into effect, provided they have carried out a project to increase their production of clean energy; or